redhat-openstack/openstack-puppet-modules/README.markdown

 #### Public classes

-* `opendaylight`: This is the modules main class.
-It installs and configures OpenDaylight.
+* `opendaylight`: Main entry point to the module.
+All ODL knobs should be managed through its params.

 #### Private classes

-* `opendaylight::params`: Manages default param values.
+* `opendaylight::params`: Contains default `opendaylight` class param values.
-* `opendaylight::config`: Manages the Karaf config file via a template.
+* `opendaylight::config`: Manages ODL config, including Karaf features and REST port.
-* `opendaylight::install`: Chooses the correct Yum repo URL based on OS, installs the OpenDaylight Yum repo, installs the OpenDaylight RPM.
+* `opendaylight::install`: Installs ODL from an RPM or tarball.
-* `opendaylight::service`: Configures and starts the OpenDaylight service.
+* `opendaylight::service`: Starts the OpenDaylight service.

 ## Limitations

 * The target OS must use systemd (Fedora 15+, CentOS 7+).
 * Only tested on Fedora 20, 21 and CentOS 7.
-* Currently only supports RPM-based installs.
+* CentOS 7 is currently the most stable OS option.

 ## Development